lkcormack/EasyAsPy/git_stuff/recentGitStuff/Ch02_git_terminal.md

   $ git commit -m "Created index.html"
   ```

+  The [commit message](https://xkcd.com/1296/) can be whatever you want, but it should mean something to future you!

 ---

 ### 5. Make Changes to `index.html`

 - Open `index.html` in a text editor of your choice.

   * on a mac, you can type `nano index.html` at the command line
   * on Windows, try `micro index.html`
   * you can also just open it in `notepad` (Windows) or `textedit` (Mac) or even `Visual Studio Code`.
   * On Windows, I love [Notepad++](https://notepad-plus-plus.org/) as a quick general purpose editor.
 On the Mac, I really love [Moped](https://apps.apple.com/us/app/moped-text-editor/id1477419086?mt=12)!

-- Add the following basic HTML content (you can copy and paste - modify the title or body as you see fit):
+- Add the following basic HTML content (you can copy and paste - ***modify the title or body as you see fit)***:

   ```html
   <!DOCTYPE html>